Testing Preparation and Testing Information

 If you are seeking entrance to any of the United States many colleges and universities, a requirement for admission in almost 100% of non-community college schools is an SAT or ACT test score.
 College admissions officers will review standardized test scores alongside your high school GPA, the classes you took in high school, letters of recommendation from teachers or mentors, extracurricular activities, admissions interviews, and personal essays.

 This Page is designed to provide you with as much information about these tests, as well as resources you can access to help maximize your scores on these exams.
-It also has resources and information about SAT Subject tests, the PSAT, and AP Exam Resources.
+It also has resources and information about the PSAT 8/9, PSAT 10, and PSAT/NMSQT.

 Why Take It